santoshbd67/AWS_LAB/S3/S3 Overview.md

 | **S3 Glacier**                     | Archive storage for long-term data retention, retrieval in minutes to hours. |
 | **S3 Glacier Deep Archive**         | Lowest-cost storage option for data rarely accessed, retrieval takes up to 12+ hours. |

-Key Features of Amazon S3
+### Key Features of Amazon S3
-Scalability – No storage limits; S3 can scale automatically to meet demand.
+#### Scalability – No storage limits; S3 can scale automatically to meet demand.

-Durability & Availability – Provides 99.999999999% (11 nines) durability, ensuring data is highly reliable.
+#### Durability & Availability – Provides 99.999999999% (11 nines) durability, ensuring data is highly reliable.

-Security & Access Control – Uses IAM roles, bucket policies, and encryption to protect data.
+#### Security & Access Control – Uses IAM roles, bucket policies, and encryption to protect data.

-Versioning – Maintains multiple versions of an object to prevent accidental deletion.
+#### Versioning – Maintains multiple versions of an object to prevent accidental deletion.

-Lifecycle Management – Automates data transfer between storage classes to reduce costs.
+#### Lifecycle Management – Automates data transfer between storage classes to reduce costs.

-Data Encryption – Supports AES-256 and AWS KMS encryption for data security.
+#### Data Encryption – Supports AES-256 and AWS KMS encryption for data security.

-Event Notifications – Triggers AWS Lambda functions or SNS topics when objects are modified.
+#### Event Notifications – Triggers AWS Lambda functions or SNS topics when objects are modified.

-Data Transfer Acceleration – Speeds up global data uploads using AWS Edge locations.
+#### Data Transfer Acceleration – Speeds up global data uploads using AWS Edge locations.

-Conclusion
+## Conclusion

-Amazon S3 is a powerful and cost-effective storage solution for businesses and developers.
+#### Amazon S3 is a powerful and cost-effective storage solution for businesses and developers.
 Its flexibility, security, and reliability make it ideal for storing all types of data, from backups to big data analytics.
 By choosing the right storage class and security settings, you can optimize both performance and cost.

-Would you like additional details on S3 configurations or best practices?